uzayeahh/odin-recipes/README.md

 # odin-recipes
-First project the The Odin Project
+First project in the The Odin Project